I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/portcls/nf-portcls-iportwavecyclic-newslavedmachannel.md

 <p><code>NewSlaveDmaChannel</code> returns STATUS_SUCCESS if the call was successful.
 Otherwise, the method returns an appropriate error code.</p>

 ## -remarks
-<p>Parameters <i>MaximumLength</i>, <i>DemandMode</i>, and <i>DmaSpeed</i> are similar in meaning to the members of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff543107">DEVICE_DESCRIPTION</a> structure with the same names.</p>
+<p>Parameters <i>MaximumLength</i>, <i>DemandMode</i>, and <i>DmaSpeed</i> are similar in meaning to the members of the <a href="..\wdm\ns-wdm--device-description.md">DEVICE_DESCRIPTION</a> structure with the same names.</p>

 <p>A WaveCyclic device that lacks DMA-hardware capabilities is referred to as a <i>subordinate device</i>.
 In contrast, a <i>master device</i> has built-in bus-mastering DMA hardware.
 A subordinate device has to rely on the system DMA controller to perform any data transfers that it requires.
 The <code>NewSlaveDmaChannel</code> method creates a DMA-channel object for a subordinate device.
-To create a DMA-channel object for a master device, call the <a href="https://msdn.microsoft.com/library/windows/hardware/ff536900">IPortWaveCyclic::NewMasterDmaChannel</a> method instead.
+To create a DMA-channel object for a master device, call the <a href="audio.iportwavecyclic_newmasterdmachannel">IPortWaveCyclic::NewMasterDmaChannel</a> method instead.
 The sb16 sample audio driver in the Microsoft Windows Driver Kit (WDK) is an example of a WaveCyclic miniport driver for a subordinate device.
-For more information about master and subordinate devices, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff536547">IDmaChannel</a> and <a href="https://msdn.microsoft.com/library/windows/hardware/ff536548">IDmaChannelSlave</a>.</p>
+For more information about master and subordinate devices, see <a href="..\portcls\nn-portcls-idmachannel.md">IDmaChannel</a> and <a href="..\portcls\nn-portcls-idmachannelslave.md">IDmaChannelSlave</a>.</p>

-<p>The <i>DmaChannel</i>, <i>OuterUnknown</i>, and <i>ResourceList</i> parameters follow the <a href="NULL">reference-counting conventions for COM objects</a>.</p>

-<p>Parameters <i>MaximumLength</i>, <i>DemandMode</i>, and <i>DmaSpeed</i> are similar in meaning to the members of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff543107">DEVICE_DESCRIPTION</a> structure with the same names.</p>

-<p>A WaveCyclic device that lacks DMA-hardware capabilities is referred to as a <i>subordinate device</i>.
-In contrast, a <i>master device</i> has built-in bus-mastering DMA hardware.
-A subordinate device has to rely on the system DMA controller to perform any data transfers that it requires.
-The <code>NewSlaveDmaChannel</code> method creates a DMA-channel object for a subordinate device.
-To create a DMA-channel object for a master device, call the <a href="https://msdn.microsoft.com/library/windows/hardware/ff536900">IPortWaveCyclic::NewMasterDmaChannel</a> method instead.
-The sb16 sample audio driver in the Microsoft Windows Driver Kit (WDK) is an example of a WaveCyclic miniport driver for a subordinate device.
-For more information about master and subordinate devices, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff536547">IDmaChannel</a> and <a href="https://msdn.microsoft.com/library/windows/hardware/ff536548">IDmaChannelSlave</a>.</p>

 <p>The <i>DmaChannel</i>, <i>OuterUnknown</i>, and <i>ResourceList</i> parameters follow the <a href="NULL">reference-counting conventions for COM objects</a>.</p>